MooMooForge/MooMoo.js/README.md

 ### 2. Data and Information

 - `MooMoo.ws` - The websocket connection

+Returns the WebSocket class, including the URL, `readyState`, or anything that is on the WS class.

 - `MooMoo.teams` - An Array of Alliances that are currently in the game (needs to be updated)
+- `MooMoo.myPlayer` - returns an Object of your current player, including x, y, hats, and other information.

+It is currently in work though, so for now it only includes `sid`.

 #### 2.1 Functions

 - `MooMoo.sendPacket(packet)` - Sends a packet to the server

 Usage: `MooMoo.sendPacket("ch", "Hello World")` - `(packetType, ...data)`